Last Updated September 9 2020

 This is what the ad on Wix’s free website plans looks like:

-I also don't include website builder plans that have ads.
+I also don’t include website builder plans that have ads.
 To me those plans are more like upsell traps— they want you to buy it for the price, only to grow disatisfied with the ad and upgrade to a more expensive plan.
-For example, this is what the ad looks like on Weebly's Personal plan:

 The other caveat is that I have not included website builder plans that don’t allow you to connect to a domain name.
 My opinion is that if you’re going to pay money, you should at least be able to add a domain name!